davsim1/SpotWars/README.md

 players (AIPlayerL1 and AIPlayerL2) in the start() method of Game.java.
 You can change the number of starting worlds by changing makeRandomMap(int) in the start() method().

+To run the game:
+In your browser:
+1. Clone the repository (all you need is SpotWars.jar and SpotWars.html).
+2. Open Internet Explorer and go to java.com.
+(If you don't have Java for IE)
+3. Install Java.
+(If you don't have Java for IE)
+4. Add "file:\\\C:\...SpotWars.html" to your Java security exceptions list (where ... is the full path to the file after C:\).
+  a.
+Press the Windows Key.
+  b.
+Search for and open "Configure Java".
+  c.
+Go to the Security tab.
+  d.
+Click "Edit Site List...".
+  e.
+Add the fully qualified path to the html file with "file:\\\" in front.
+  f.
+Hit Ok.
+  g.
+Hit Apply.
+5. Run SpotWars.html in IE
+6. Click on prompts to allow the application to run.

+OR

+Import the project into Eclipse and run Game.java as an applet.

 TODO:
 * Make more AI levels.
 * Find a way to handle input from multiple players.